 We all know that the Moon has an impact on the tides and vegetation.
 However, have you ever thought about how this celestial body could influence our physical life?
 I will give you the answer in today’s post.

 The 8 Phases of the Moon And Their Impact On Physical Life

 Before I describe how this celestial body affects your body, let’s become familiar with its 8 phases.
 You can notice that there are more than the four, commonly known Moon phases.
 The eight phases have their own characteristics and influence all the life on our planet in different ways, each of them lasting for about three and a half days when the Moon moves approximatively forty-five degrees forward:

 The New Moon

 Totally dark moon, no illumination.
-It relates to the new beginning, a fresh start.
+It relates to the new beginning, a fresh start in all areas of life, including the physical one.

 The Crescent Phase

 It’s the time when the Earth’s satellite is illuminated in less than 50%.
 The key word for this period is a breakthrough.

 The First Quarter

 It’s the moment when this celestial body reaches exactly 50% of illumination after the New Moon phase.
-A lot of energy is released and the most important thing to do is to be able to manage this energy and to use it with wisdom.
+A lot of energy is released and the most important thing to do in life is to be able to manage this energy and to use it with wisdom.

 The Gibbous Phase